-The Just Transition Work Programme, implemented during COP27, is an opportunity to make sure that people living in poverty are part of this transformation.
-It should be a space where civil society participation is always safeguarded and where State Parties agree on common elements to

-Nationally Determined Contributions (NDCs) must include provisions and budgets focusing on the most vulnerable communities, particularly those living in poverty, ensuring that they benefit from training and job creation programmes in the context of transitioning to a green economy.
+The Just Transition Work Programme, created during COP27, is an opportunity to make sure that people living in poverty are part of this transformation.
+It should be a space where civil society participation is always safeguarded and where State Parties agree on common elements to move forward, and not just as a forum to share good practices.
+Otherwise, we risk to implement Just Transition pathways that leave a big part of the world population out.
+The final decisions from the Just Transition Work Programme must include provisions and budgets focusing on communities in vulnerable situations, particularly those living in poverty, ensuring that they benefit from training and job creation programmes in the context of transitioning to a green economy.
 A special attention must be given to informal workers and long-term unemployed persons to ensure that they are included in national and international measures.
+The NDCs, NAPs, LT-LEDs should, consequently, reflect all these aspects.